JCP9415/crypto-risk-management-pro-dashboard/FAQ.md

 # ❓ FAQ — Crypto Risk Manager Pro

 ### 🤔 Is this safe to use?
 Yes.
 It’s **educational software** — you make your own investment decisions.
+We help you DYOR.

 ---